NyomiNB/NyomiNB/README.md

 👋 Hi, I’m @NyomiBell, and I'm a programming student!
-- 👩🏿‍🎓 I’m a rising freshman at Bowling Green State University
+- 👩🏿‍🎓 I’m a freshman software engineering student at Bowling Green State University
 - 🌱 I’m currently learning:
+  - ©️ C++ in Microsoft Visual Studio Code
+  - 🎮 C# to create games in Unity
+- 🪴In the past I've explored:
  - ☕️ Java with Netbeans and Android Studio and am familiar with topics like:
     * Encapsulation
     * Nested if else statements